 As round one deadlines rapidly approach, Personal MBA Coach is here to help keep you on track.
-For some schools, you have just one to two weeks left.
+For some schools, such as HBS, you have less than 2 weeks to go.
 For others, there is still a bit of time to perfect your essays.
 However, that window is quickly closing.

 Most candidates will fall into one of three categories.
 If one of these describes you, check out these tips on your best action plan.

 If you read last week’s post, “Are my applications really ready?” and answered yes to all of the questions, then Congratulations!
 If you are lucky enough to be in this category, now is the time to dot your I’s and cross your T’s.
 Read through the requirements for each school you are applying to once again.
 Pay attention to smaller items such as short career goal statements, added videos and specific resume formatting requirements.
 Then, be sure to check off each element for EACH school.
 It is easy for something to fall through the crack.
 Check in with your recommenders to see if they have submitted and offer to provide them with any necessary additional information.
 Naturally, start with the school with the earliest deadline and take each school one at a time so you can look at the application as a whole.